cyclr/docs/pages/v2/02-cyclr-configuration/08-custom-domains.md

 You can use your own custom domain as your Cyclr Service Domain.
 To view your current service domain, go to **Settings** > **General Settings** in the Cyclr console and see the **Service Domain** field.

 You can’t edit the custom domain from the settings page.
-To add a custom service domain, see the section on how to [change your service domain](#change-your-service-domain).
+To add a custom service domain, see the documentation on how to [change your service domain](#change-your-service-domain).

 </section>
 <section class="card">